Georg Olden (actor): Later career

 After Rocky Road ended, Olden continued to make occasional guest-starring appearances on television.
 In October 1987, he appeared in an episode of Highway to Heaven titled I Was a Middle Aged Werewolf and in 1990, he made two appearances on the critically acclaimed teen medical drama Doogie Howser, M.D..
 In 1994, Olden once again appeared with Ricky Schroder, this time as "Lou" in the dramatic television movie To My Daughter with Love.
 In 2005, after more than 10 years out of show business, Olden returned to acting with a small role as Devan Burnett in the teen buddy comedy Suits on the Loose.

 Personal life

 While working as a professional actor, Olden attended Beverly Hills High School, beginning in 1982 and graduating in 1986.
-After leaving show business, Olden left Hollywood and moved to the Dallas–Fort Worth area working in real estate as a realtor at Coldwell Banker Residential Brokerage where his specialties included home marketing, buyer representation, and investor strategies.
+After leaving show business, Olden left Hollywood and moved to the Dallas–Fort Worth area working as a real-estate agent at Coldwell Banker Residential Brokerage where his specialties included home marketing, buyer representation, and investor strategies.
 As of 2011, Olden continued to work in real estate and was living in the Bend, Oregon, area.